 15. Be a Teacher’s Assistant

 College professors are always looking for help grading, proctoring, and even tutoring.
 As a college student, you can make money as a teacher’s assistant.
-This role usually involves administrative tasks, but is typically flexible.
+This role usually involves administrative tasks, but is typically flexible when it comes to scheduling (unlike your typical day job).
 Look up positions on your college site or ask your favorite professor to see what’s available.

 16. Do Mobile Pet Grooming